tbfraga/gamos-journal/README.md

 To find some published material, consult the directory at https://github.com/tbfraga/gamos-disclosure.

+LINGO, C++ and other codes are available at https://github.com/tbfraga/COPSolver.

 If you are curious to see the work in progress, visit the directory at https://github.com/tbfraga/publishing.

 Journal of Systems Analysis, Modeling and Optimization (GAMOS preprints and codes).